sammy-hutch/dungeon-crawler/README.md

 - should the player act first? how to handle player as a special entity? should it have its own type?
 - equipped items are unequipped when navigating between levels
 - enemy health bars lag behind them
+- duplicated code in player.py interact (make new function)

 ## short-term tasks
 - persist state of objects in level save file (open doors currently default to being closed)